CsBigDataHub/working-with-vim/pages/vimwiki.md

 Create a diary index page by navigating to the page using `:VimwikiDiaryIndex` and then automatically create entries list using `:VimwikiDiaryGenerateLinks`

-I find both commands a little tedious, so I create a `:Diary` command which will navigate to the index page, and an autocommand to generate links each time the diary index is open.
+I find both commands a little tedious, so I create a `:Diary` command to navigate to the index page, and an autocommand to generate links each time the diary index is open.

 ```vim
 command!
 Diary VimwikiDiaryIndex